Debbie Abrahams MP (Oldham East and Saddleworth)

 Thangam Debbonaire MP (Bristol West)

 Thangam Debbonaire is a Labour party politician and Member of Parliament for Bristol West since 2015.
 Her constituency covers most of central and west Bristol and includes Bristol University and the University of the West of England.
 The world famous Clifton Suspension Bridge, that spans the Avon Gorge and Bristol Zoo are in the constituency.
-Thangam, who is championing the shrill carder bee, is an Opposition Whip in the House of Commons and is interested in the environment and climate change.
-She is working to promote the city’s environmental sustainability.View Species
+Thangam, who is championing the shrill carder bee, is Labour’s Shadow Minister for Housing.View Species

 Philip Dunne (Ludlow)

 Philip is a Conservative Party politician in the UK.
 He is Member of Parliament for the constituency of Ludlow in south Shropshire.
 A combination of farmland and market towns, the constituency covers much of the southern half of the county and includes the Shropshire Hills, a designated Area of Outstanding Natural Beauty.
 A farmer since 1987, Philip has previously spoken out about the need to protect the natural environment.
-Philip Dunne sits on the Environmental Audit Committee.
+Philip Dunne is the Chair of the Environmental Audit Committee.
 The woods of the West Midlands are one of the remaining strongholds for the Wood white butterfly, the species championed by Philip.

 “Working with Butterfly Conservation, I hope my role as Species Champion will raise the profile of this important rare species and help secure its future.”View Species